Timer/jocse-paper/paper.md

 The specification includes language-specific APIs, compiler directives, and standardized environment variables @openmpapi.
 The model of OpenMP is comparable to the fork-join model, but provides convenience (cross-platform) features through compiler directives.
 These directives consist of, but are not limited to, barriers, critical regions, variable atomicity, shared/private memory, and reductions @openmpapi.

-TODO: explain how OpenMP was applicable to the problem at hand at a high level and introspect the program layout.

 ## MPI
 MPI (or **M**essage **P**assing **I**nterface) is a standard which outlines network-routed (a)synchronous communication between machines @mpispec.
 The execution of a program which implements MPI must be orchestrated by an executor.
 The executor forwards appropriate arguments to each machine in order to specify the methods for the machines to talk to one another.
 The MPI library is used to augment the program arguments upon execution and restore the arguments to what was forwarded to the program traditionally.
 The augmented arguments are then used to determine rank/role through a clean API and lays the foundation to share memory between the nodes.
 Fault tolerance and concurrency are implemented by the user on a per-case basis, as message sending and receiving is either blocking or asynchronous @mpispec.